-You can link your card to the Walmart Pay app and use it to make purchases at any Walmart store or at Walmart.com before the card arrives.
+You can link your card to the Walmart Pay app and use it to make purchases at any Walmart store or Walmart.com before the card arrives.

 Most credit cards offered by Chase don’t come with an instant card number.
 However, you can usually add Chase credit cards like the popular Chase Sapphire Reserve and Chase Sapphire Preferred to a digital wallet well before the physical card arrives.

 Also, if you apply for a Southwest Airlines or United Airlines credit card during checkout and you’re approved, you can pay for your flight with your card before it arrives.

 Citi offers a couple of co-branded instant credit cards that you can apply for.
 They are the American Airlines card and the AT&T card.

-There are a few different levels of membership for the American Airlines card, so review those options to see which one best suits your needs and, ideally, your credit profile.
+There are a few different membership levels for the American Airlines card, so review those options to see which one best suits your needs and, ideally, your credit profile.
 Several of them come with no annual fee.
 Similarly, there are two types of AT&T cards with varying rewards benefits.
 Check them out before applying so you know the better fit for you.

 Costco Credit Card

 If you’re already a Costco member or have been thinking about joining, you can take advantage of instant access once you’ve been approved.
 However, for instant access, you’ll have to apply in-store.
 There is no annual fee with your paid Costco membership, and it can only be used in-store.

-In addition to the number, you’ll receive a barcode that can be scanned at the checkout.
-This is also a great option for business owners who require help with cash flow and need either restaurant supplies or even a new laptop or printer.
+In addition to the number, you’ll receive a barcode that you can scan at checkout.
+This is also a great option for business owners who need help with cash flow and need restaurant supplies or even a new laptop or printer.